raghavrover/NxtTrendsShoppingApp/README.md

 <summary>Specific Product</summary>
 <br/>

-- Product data is fetched by making a HTTP GET request to the **NxtTrendzProductDetailsApiUrl** and data is rendered
+- Product data is fetched by making an HTTP GET request to the **NxtTrendzProductDetailsApiUrl** and data is rendered
 - You can find all details about product price, description, availability, rating, reviews, brand.
 - Select your desired Quantity and add the product to your Cart.
 - You can also find similar products related to the product.